We were incredibly excited when the brilliant PMC Speakers asked us to create a state-of-the-art demo home cinema room.

 Lighting and Control System

 We installed a Crestron Home System to take care of the lighting and cinema control functions.
-Crestron are the world’s leading control systems manufacturer and so it was logical to use their brilliant control solutions.
+Crestron is the world’s leading control systems manufacturer and so it was logical to use their brilliant control solutions.
 This guarantees that the user has total and intuitive control of the room.

 We fed each of the striking LED lighting strips with a correctly rated and specified DALI driver, to allow smooth dimming and effective scene control.
 For the user interface, we used Crestron TSR 310 hand-held remote and a dedicated iPad.